akirachix/Zenith-Backend/README.md

 Backend Boilerplate
 Overview

-This backend boilerplate is designed to provide a solid starting point for backend development projects using Django (or your specific stack).
+This backend boilerplate is designed to provide a solid starting point for backend development projects using Django.
 It includes, environment-based configuration, and a basic API structure that can be easily extended.
 Features
 Authentication